ghiscoding/Angular-Slickgrid/README.md

 ## Screenshots

-Screenshots from the demo app with the `Bootstrap` theme (that is the only available theme, but there is a lot of SASS variables to make it look like Material, or other theme if you wish to.
-If you create a new theme, please submit a PR).
+Screenshots from the demo app with the `Bootstrap` theme.

 ### Slickgrid example with Formatters (last column shown is a custom Formatter)